Welcome to the Navistar MaxxForce Engine Class Action Settlement Website

 • 2.
 What is this class action lawsuit about?

-A class action lawsuit was commenced in British Columbia (the “Action”) against Navistar Canada ULC, Navistar, Inc., Navistar International Corporation, and Harbour International Trucks Ltd. (the “Defendants”) on behalf of all persons in Canada (excluding Québec) who owned or leased a 2011-2014 model year Navistar vehicle equipped with a MaxxForce 11-, 13-, or 15-litre engine (the “Class Vehicles”).
-The Action claims that the Defendants sold or leased Class Vehicles equipped with a defective EGR emissions system.
+A class action lawsuit was commenced in British Columbia against Navistar Canada ULC, Navistar, Inc., Navistar International Corporation, and Harbour International Trucks Ltd. (the “Defendants”) on behalf of all persons in Canada (excluding Québec) who owned or leased a 2011-2014 model year Navistar vehicle equipped with a MaxxForce 11-, 13-, or 15-litre engine (the “Class Vehicles”).
+Similar class actions were commenced in other Canadian Jurisdictions.
+The actions claim that the Defendants sold or leased Class Vehicles equipped with a defective EGR emissions system.
 The Defendants deny these allegations but have agreed to a settlement with the Plaintiffs (the “Settlement”).

 The Court decided that everyone who meets the following definition is a Class Member: